 - Empowerment Resource Center

 - Hands on Atlanta

 - United Way of Metropolitan Atlanta

 - Y.E.S.
 Inc.

 All Georgia State students who work at sites where children are present will have a background check performed.
-Please contact Shakia Guest, 404-413-1550 to request that students at your site complete background checks.
+For further information regarding background checks or questions about the Federal Work Study program, please contact Paula Brisco or call 404-413-1550.